Areeb297/Data-Collection-Pipeline/README.md

 # Data-Collection-Pipeline

 This amazon scraper pipeline is designed to collect both structured and unstructured data https://www.amazon.co.uk/ where the webscraper regularly gives you an updated dataframe of the best sellers or most wished for categories in the Computer & Accessories product section.
-With further work to this project, we can add further product sections to be scraped in the future.
+With further work to this project, we can add further product sections which can be specified in the .env file to be scraped in the future.

 ## Project Outline